hks-task/churn-model/README.md

 ## Data dictionary

-There are [two data samples](./data/) provided as (gunzipped) CSV files.
+There are [two data samples](./input/) provided as CSV files.

 ### Order data

-The [order dataset](./data/machine_learning_challenge_order_data.csv.gz) contains the history of orders placed by customers acquired between 2015-03-01 and 2017-02-28.
+The [order dataset](./input/machine_learning_challenge_order_data.csv) contains the history of orders placed by customers acquired between 2015-03-01 and 2017-02-28.
 The data points were *synthetically* generated to reflect patterns of real data for the purpose of the exercise.

 ### Labeled data

-The [labeled dataset](./data/machine_learning_challenge_labeled_data.csv.gz) flags whether the customers placed at least one order within 6 months after 2017-02-28 or not.
+The [labeled dataset](./input/machine_learning_challenge_labeled_data.csv) flags whether the customers placed at least one order within 6 months after 2017-02-28 or not.

 ### Getting Started ###